Murusade: Somali Rebellion (1986-1991)

 Following the Ogaden war in 1977, the popularity of Somalia's president Mohammed Siad Barre began to diminish, leading to widespread discontent among his generals which resulted in an attempted coup d'état on April 10, 1978, led by Colonel Mohamed Osman Irro and 16 other men including one Murusade.
 In an attempt to retain his authority, Barre's administration started to exhibit increasingly totalitarian tendencies.
 Initially, the Murusade clan showed support for Barre's government due to the privileges they enjoyed, enabling their businesses to flourish and making the clan wealthier.
 The Murusade clan was described as privileged during this period.
-The Murusade clan held significant influence in key economic sectors, with a near monopoly over the country's fourth largest export.
+The Murusade clan had a significant influence in key economic sectors, with a near monopoly over the country's fourth largest export.
 However, towards the end of the 1980s, the relationship between the Murusade clan and Barre deteriorated due to heightened totalitarian violence by Barre's regime against the Somali people.

 At this critical juncture, Barre, apprehensive of a potential uprising from the Murusade clan, resorted to issuing threats in order to maintain control over them. "the Murusade and the Majeerteen clan members, ambitious as they were, deemed a danger to the security and safety of Siad Barre and had to be dispersed once and for all."

 Barre had started with targeting wealthy Murusade businessmen operating in Kenya right under the nose of President Daniel Arap Moi, a then-friend of Barre, who wished to see his Somali rivals extradited or deported, causing some businessmen to relocate to Uganda or hide in the countryside of Northeastern Kenya and back into Somalia or Ethiopia.

 "Harassment and deportations of Somali businessmen had been occurring months before the screening, particularly targeting the Habr Gedir and Murusade clans of the Hawiye clan family as well as the Isaaq and Harti clan families.
 Businessmen were targeted for a number of reasons.
 As the screening continued, it became a tool for rivals seeking to settle disputes; there were rumours that the screening ended in part because it was threatening those close to the Kenyan Somali politicians in the office of the President."